orion512/de-data-project-udacity/README.md

 - which actor/actress has been in most high rated movies?
 - Average of actors/actresses in different types of media productions (movie, series, video game, etc.)

+## Next steps (remove this section before submitting)
+- explore casting and person tables if all is fine
+- load title table
+- introduce quality
+- prepare analytical queries
+- prepare README

+- read udacity instructions again and patch up the project
+- submit first time by Friday 24.2.2023

 ## Prerequisites

 ```